Installs GPG key, APT source and pinning in one step

 What makes these packages different from official Debian/Ubuntu packages?

 The official Debian and Ubuntu repositories freeze package versions for stability.
 This APT repository builds from the latest upstream releases, applies the right compile-time flags, includes extra modules such as HTTP/3 QUIC for NGINX, and ships features the official repos simply don’t carry.
+See the full packages list.

 Is NGINX compiled with HTTP/3 and QUIC support?